Supercharging my CLI

 - The name of the Kubernetes cluster against which

-will operate (and the namespace, if one is selected) - And more mundane information like the username, hostname, and current working directory
+kubectlwill operate (and the namespace, if one is selected) - And more mundane information like the username, hostname, and current working directory

-Here’s a quick demo of powerline-go
+Here’s a quick demo of powerline-go:

-to be very easy to use and very easy to configure.
-If you’re looking for a way to make your shell prompt a bit more interactive and a bit more informative, powerline-go
+I’ve found powerline-go to be very easy to use and very easy to configure.
+If you’re looking for a way to make your shell prompt a bit more interactive and a bit more informative, powerline-go is definitely worth a look.

 Faster Content Searches with Ripgrep

-, is an insanely fast search tool that recursively searches a path for a regex (regular expression) pattern.
-Ripgrep is faster than most other search tools, ignores binary files by default, and honors .gitignore
+Ripgrep, or rg, is an insanely fast search tool that recursively searches a path for a regex (regular expression) pattern.
+Ripgrep is faster than most other search tools, ignores binary files by default, and honors .gitignore files (which can be both handy and annoying at times).
+Ripgrep also offers pretty impressive platform support, with releases available for virtually all major Linux distributions, various BSDs, Windows, and macOS.

-to find a file that I need than I would have before with some other search tool.
+This is probably subjective, but I find myself now more likely to use rg to find a file that I need than I would have before with some other search tool.
 When I combine it with other tools, it’s really become quite handy.
-That being said, the “regular” grep
+That being said, the “regular” grep utility may be sufficient for some users’ needs.

 Faster Filename Searches with fd

-files by default (although there is an option to not honor them and include hidden/ignored items).
+fd is a super-fast alternative to the traditional find command.
+It offers a simpler syntax (just fd <pattern> and you’re off to the races) and honors .gitignore files by default (although there is an option to not honor them and include hidden/ignored items).
 You can use it to find only files or only directories in a particular path.
 (Did I mention it’s really fast?)

-utility.
+Like with rg, the ease of use and speed of fd have led me to use it more often than I would have used the traditional find utility.
 Making it more approachable to perform filename searches has, for me, made the tool more useful in the end.

 Fuzzy Searching with fzf